MontagueM/DestinyTexConv/README.md

 The unpacker directory should have all the game unpacked to .bin, since otherwise some files may not be found and the program will crash.
 An unpack of the game can be made using my DestinyUnpacker.

 To run, execute convert_texture.py using an interpreter or console.
-Let me know of any problems either by placing an Issue or contacting me via discord Monteven#9258 or twitter @monteven.
+Let me know of any problems either by placing an Issue or contacting me via discord Monteven#9258, the #datamining-discussion channel on RaidSecrets discord, or twitter @monteven.

 ## Other notes
 This program is extremely WIP and has been released in this state so people can have a look and learn about the basics of datamining in the Destiny franchise.